An Acquired Taste

 “Down!”

-Cody grabbed Jason and dropped him hard against the concrete floor, just as brick exploded right where they’d been standing.
-Jason rolled off the marksman and gave a crazed, breathless laugh, one that he had zero doubt made him sound like a complete lunatic.
+Cody grabbed Jason and dropped him hard against the concrete floor, as brick exploded right where their heads had been.
+Jason rolled off the marksman and gave a crazed, breathless laugh, one that he had full confidence made him sound like a complete lunatic.

 “Oh my god,” Jason wheezed through the fit.
 “Christ, Fletcher.
 He’s perfect.
 I think I’m in love.”